ebisLab/Labs-Sprint-Challenge-1.3-Plan-and-Breakdown-Work/README.md

 - What steps go into completing this task?
 How long do you think it will take you to deliver this task?

 Describe how you implemented feedback from design critiques. **(UX students only)**
 - What feedback did you receive from other teams and your design manager?
+Talk about one specific piece of feedback in detail.
 - Take one of your designs.
 How did you address the feedback and change the design based on design critiques?
 Please include screenshots of iterations for this design.

 ## User Story Quiz (Non-UX Students Only)